Forests Within Forests

 All created things are marked with the seal of the Trinity...
 The contemplation of nature has two correlative aspects.
 First, it means appreciating the “thusness” or “thisness” of particular things, persons and moments.
 We are to see each stone, each leaf, each blade of grass, each frog, each human face, for what it truly is, in all the distinctness and intensity of its specific being.
 As the prophet Zechariah warns us, we are not to “despise the day of small things” (4:10).
 “True mysticism”, says Olivier Clément, “is to discover the extraordinary in the ordinary.” ~ Metropolitan Kallistos Ware; The Orthodox Way

-I accidentally discovered my first moss forest, probably around the age of 6, after attempting an over-exuberant cartwheel.
-Landing nose-first into a shady patch of “grass” I realized it wasn’t grass at all, but a puffy emerald pillow of velvety moss… With thousands… perhaps millions of tiny “trees” (spore stalks)!
-This stretch of forest seemed like a microscopic jungle, and if one were an actual fairy tale giant, this would be (no doubt) how they would see the world from far above.
+I discovered my first moss forest, around the age of 6, after attempting an exuberant cartwheel, and taking a nose-dive into a shady emerald pillow of puffy moss.
+Its mini forest seemed like a microscopic jungle, with perhaps millions of tiny tree-like spore stalks!
+If one were an actual fairy tale giant, this would be (no doubt) how one would view the world from on high.

 Truly, the so-called little things in life, when noticed, are actually Huge.
 Cosmic.